By Jason Barr | Executive | Safety Solutions | NEC XON

 How you do it makes all the difference and it’s not for lack of will that it’s progressed no further.

+Overcoming new challenges.
 Fifty-three per cent of African higher education respondents to the IAU report said they are “very ready” to adopt digital transformation.

 It’s little wonder.
 They have suffered extensive disruption from the pandemic and competitor digitalisation.
 New challenges include costs, fees, attracting top students, research funding, and tougher competition.
 Tertiary institutions must be more efficient, compliant, safe, and offer better student services to be competitive.
 Physical safety and security are paramount, as is cybersecurity for connected campuses, remote students, and administration.
 Like many other organisations, education has a pronounced new need to protect and share data for administration, work, and learning via the latest channels.